hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 # I'll be displayed with the very verbose verbosity level$
 ```

-The verbosity level will automitaclly be switched to very verbose because the output has detected that you were
+The verbosity level will automatically be switched to very verbose because the
-redirecting it to a file.
+output has detected that you were redirecting it to a file.

-Here are the rules used to determine verbosity level and text decoration support:
+Here are the rules used to determine verbosity level and text decoration
+support:

 |              | Verbosity    | Decoration |
 | ------------ | ------------ | ---------- |